 A medicine called mirabegron is another option sometimes used to treat urge incontinence.
 It works by stimulating beta3 receptors in the bladder.
 This has the effect of relaxing the bladder muscles.

 Duloxetine is available as oral capsules.
 Antimuscarinics are available as capsules, tablets or skin patches.
 Some antimuscarinic tablets are available as slow-release tablets or capsules.
-This just means that the medicine is released into the body over a longer period of time and you don't have to take them as often in the day.
+This just means that the medicine is released into the body over a longer period of time and you don't have to take the tablets or capsules as often in the day.

 When are medicines for urinary urgency and incontinence usually prescribed?